TSchaefSE/Pizza-Shop-System/README.md

 My contributions focused primarily on backend order processing, application state correctness, and dynamic UI integration (including complex UI workflows such as the pizza customization screen).

+This was my first large-scale, multi-screen application project and is preserved as a portfolio artifact to illustrate early experience with backend logic, application state management, and system-level debugging.

 ---

 ## Tech Stack